MicrosoftLearning/implement-security-through-pipeline-using-devops/Instructions/Labs/APL2001_M03_L03_Managed_Identity_for_Projects_and_Pipelines.md

 ---
 lab:
-    title: 'Managed identity for projects and pipelines'
+  title: Managed identity for projects and pipelines
   module: 'Module 3: Manage identity for projects, pipelines, and agents'
+  description: Managed identities offer a secure method for controlling access to
+    Azure resources.
+Azure handles these identities automatically, allowing you to verify access to services compatible with Azure AD authentication.
+This means you won't need to embed credentials into your code, enhancing security.
+In Azure DevOps, managed identities can authenticate Azure resources within your self-hosted agents, simplifying access control without compromising security.
+  duration: 30 minutes
+  level: 400
+  islab: true
+  primarytopics:
+  - Azure
+  - Azure DevOps
 ---

 # Managed identity for projects and pipelines